peter-conalgo/freesurface/README.md

 As a second BEWARE, we have not yet done research to ensure that there is a private state, so make sure that is true before you start using dirty words for variable names.

+### Credits

+Credits should not be looked as something that is required to point the original brain child.
+It's more of a tool for you to track down the original evolution of the idea or maybe you could say meme.

+The idea for this approach to the project was inspired by [pullup](https://github.com/larvalabs/pullup).
+It's just a baby, so jump on board and get your ideas in.
+Tracing back a little more, their idea was rooted from a cool Node.js boilerplate called [Hackathon Starter](https://github.com/sahat/hackathon-starter).
+Currenlty at free surface we are really into projects that help everyone get off their feet with code and in the right direction.
+So thanks to folks who find satisfaction in those things.